SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 33. Login to SAP Cloud Platform Cockpit -> Navigate to your Space -> Applications
 34. If you have followed all the steps from the start of Exercise 1, You should see 4 applications

- - db: This is the db module that was deployed as part of the mta deployment
+ - db: This is the db module that was deployed as part of the mta deployment, it will be stopped by default, do not delete or modify this app.
  - srv: This is the srv module with CDS and Java code that was deployed as part of the mta deployment
  - <SOME_RANDOM_NAME>furnitureshop-srv: This was deployed when you did right click on srv module and Run as Java Application in Exercise 1
  - webide-builder-sapwebide-di-<SOME_RANDOM_NAME>: This is the builder that you installed in Exercise 1